varul29/RaspberryPI-Basic_Setup/Firebase_Python/SHT31/README.md

   In this project I am going to post the real time data of temperature and humidity sensor to the Firebase database.
   I am using SHT31 Sensor to communicate with raspberry pi using I2C connection adapters

-## For Raspberry Pi Setup
-  Please check out here

-## Devices used in project
+## Setup for the Devices used in project

   - Raspberry Pi 3 Model B